Kitware/wslink/python/README.rst

 * WSLINK_LAUNCHER_DELETE - If set to 1 this will enable the DELETE endpoint for killing a running session
 * WSLINK_MAX_MSG_SIZE - Number of bytes for a message size (default: 4194304)
 * WSLINK_HEART_BEAT - Number of seconds between heartbeats (default: 30)
+* WSLINK_HTTP_HEADERS - Path to json file containing HTTP headers to be added

 License
 -------